quicwg/base-drafts/draft-ietf-quic-recovery.md

 and instead allows sending probe packets whenever the timer expires.
 This is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized when the probe timeout expires.
-Though this is slightly more aggressive than TCP RTO, it's less aggressive than the congestion controller allowed.
+Though this is slightly more aggressive than TCP RTO, it's less aggressive than if the connection was not application limited.

 A single packet loss at the tail does not indicate persistent congestion, so QUIC defines a time-based definition (see {{persistent-congestion}}) to